drug-design/course/docs/chapters/molecular-similarity.md

 ### Example of a Fuzzy Pharmacophore
 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-The following illustrates an example of a fuzzy pharmacophore.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/example-fuzzy-pharmacophore-24dab979'><i class='fa fa-play' aria-hidden='true'></i></button>The following illustrates an example of a fuzzy pharmacophore.
 Working with TAR-RNA as a target for AIDS therapy, the authors employed a fuzzy pharmacophore to discover novel ligands of the target by similarity searching.
 In vitro testing of the hits obtained confirmed the predictions of the method.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.